 Although traversing the ruins took some concentrated effort in places – scurrying over piles of rubble, avoiding unstable overhangs from half-destroyed buildings and the like – the team made steady progress through Metrol, following the altered course of the lightning rail.
 Bodies were seen now and again, frozen in time at the moment of their death, the moment Crye died.
 Eventually the great central station was in sight, beyond yet one more heap of debris – this is where voices were heard.

 “I told you it was worth it!
 C’mon!
-Wasn’t I right? (munch, crunch, chew)…”would it take so much to admit it?," said that ghast as it and its two ghoul companions tore into the 4 years-dead flesh of an emissary of Thrane.
+Wasn’t I right? (munch, crunch, chew)…”would it take so much to admit it?," said the ghast as it and its two ghoul companions tore into the 4 years-dead flesh of an emissary of Thrane.

 Since undead are just all wrong – unright? – the team quickly engaged, then dispatched the unholy creatures, with only minor injury – Finn having been bitten, but not seriously.